MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-overview.md

 ## Starting the migration

 You start the migration by starting LRS.
 You can start the service in either autocomplete or continuous mode.
+For specific details, review [Migrate with LRS](log-replay-service-migrate.md).

 When you use autocomplete mode, the migration completes automatically when the last of the specified backup files have been restored.
 This option requires the entire backup chain to be available in advance, and uploaded to Azure Blob Storage.
 It doesn't allow adding new backup files while migration is in progress.
 This option requires the start command to specify the filename of the last backup file.
 This mode is recommended for passive workloads for which data catch-up isn't required.